Specialist attorney solicitors in Devon and Somerset consider the benefits of making a Lasting Power of attorney

 The Lasting Power of Attorney has to be registered with the Office of the Public Guardian before it can be used.
-You are able to register the Lasting Power of Attorney before you become incapacitated but with a condition that your attorney can only make decisions when you lose the ability to do so yourself.
-Obviously there is a cost implication when lodging this document at the Office of the Public Guardian, but we can advise you about fees and expenses so that you can properly budget.
+You are able to register the Lasting Power of Attorney before you become incapacitated on the condition that your attorney can only make decisions when you lose the ability to do so yourself.
+Obviously there costs incurred when lodging this document at the Office of the Public Guardian, but we can advise you about fees and expenses so that you can properly budget.

 Who can be an attorney?